Chargers' Austin Ekeler: Ruled out for Sunday

-Ekeler (ankle) has been downgraded to out and will not play Sunday against the Titans, Adam Schefter of ESPN reports.
+Ekeler (ankle) has been ruled out for Sunday's game against the Vikings.

-Ekeler didn't practice this week, so this designation wasn't much of a surprise.
-Joshua Kelley figures to take on an extensive workload against one of the best run defenses in the leagues in Tennessee.
-Prior to last week, Kelley's career high in rushing yards was 49 yards on 10 attempts as he's been primarily used as a backup to Ekeler over the years.
-It's entirely possible Elijah Dotson and Isaiah Spiller mix in as the "spell" back much in the same way Kelley has done, particularly in passing situations.
+Now that Ekeler is slated to miss his second straight contest, Joshua Kelley is in line to lead the Chargers' backfield Sunday, with Elijah Dotson and Isaiah Spiller on hand to log complementary snaps.
+Ekeler's next chance to return to game action will arrive in Week 4 against the Raiders.

 More News